Guanjinqu/Clover/README.md

   - boolean
   - Whether to replace the global comparison algorithm, if so please modify this parameter.
   - Default: false

+### Customize Align
+You can customize align.py and then modify the global matching algorithm.
+We recommend that you modify the global matching algorithm for better results before turning on the global matching feature.

+The modified algorithm requires that the input is two sequences, returns a list with elements in tuple format, each tuple contains two elements, the position that does not match, and the base at that position in read_2.

+Note: You need to change the now_align_alg in config_dict in load_config.py to True after modifying the global matching algorithm.

+### Customize Tree
+We allow you to modify tree.py for more customization.
+Among other things you can modify the dna_dict in the trie class to allow Clover to handle DNA sequences that are not composed of ATGC.
+The format of the dictionary requires the key to be the type of base and the value to be a natural number starting from 0.
+There is no restriction on the exact order.

 ## License